tobiasgrubenmann/set09121/lectures/lecture4.md

 - Some relationships between objects can be changed by the player. <!-- .element: class="fragment" -->
     - I can move the chess pieces to a different location.
 - Some relationships can be based on the current state.  <!-- .element: class="fragment" -->
-    - If character is evil then guards will chase on sight.
+    - If a character is wanted then guards will chase them on sight.

 ---